 - Catch Phrase: Britta's "Do you have a patent on loving someone?"

 - Comically Missing the Point: Troy and the phrase "jump the shark".
+He thought that episode of Happy Days was the most awesome thing ever.

 - Conversational Troping: Abed refuses to let Troy move into his dorm, citing that it's the sort-of thing that usually signifies Jumping the Shark.